-Accompanied by her mother, Adelaide set of for New York City in 1917.
+Accompanied by her mother, Adelaide set off for New York City in 1917.
 She began studying under ballet master, Stefano Mascagno.
-According to Adelaide later in life, this was a compromised agreement whereby her father agreed to pay for her extensive ballet training in return for her promise to only dance in the classroom.
+According to Adelaide, later in life, this was a compromised agreement whereby her father agreed to pay for her extensive ballet training in return for her promise to only dance in the classroom.

 Josephine and Stefano Mascagno.
 Mascagno considered Adelaide a pupil of great promise.
 Later he began using her as a demonstration teacher, featuring her in films and national trainings.
 Adelaide would go on to be offered jobs with the Metropolitan Opera Company and another chance, traveling with the national Orpheum circuit.
 There was countless opportunity awaiting Adelaide, which she dutifully declined to honor her father.

 The whole while she was gone, the newspaper kept Omaha up to speed on Adelaide Fogg.
 From September 17, 1918, “Miss Adelaide Fogg returned Saturday from NY, where she has spent the last six months studying dancing with Mascagno and Duryea.
 She also attended the Dancing Masters’ convention at the Astor Hotel.
 Miss Fogg will give a reception on the afternoon of Saturday October 5 at the Blackstone, where she will give a program.
 She is to have her classes at the Blackstone Hotel during the winter.”
 This was the first mention of Fogg starting her first dancing classes at the Blackstone Hotel Ballroom.
 She spent three months of each of the next ten years continuing her studies under Mascagno, returning always to Omaha, as a dance instructor.